About the League

 Prints and distributes the annual "Legislative Reference Guide" for use in contacting local, state and national representatives.
 The Guide is

-given to all new township residents.
+given to all new township residents and is available at our libraries.

 Maintains an informative website.